Randy Bullock: Cincinnati Bengals

 Bullock playing against the Cleveland Browns in 2019.

 On December 13, 2016, Bullock was claimed off waivers by the Cincinnati Bengals after the team cut Mike Nugent following his struggles.
 On December 18, 2016, Bullock was 2-for-2 on field goals, 2-for-2 on extra points, and made a touchdown-saving tackle on return-man Sammie Coates after a few missed Bengal tackles in a loss against the Pittsburgh Steelers.
 On December 24, 2016, Bullock missed a 43-yard field goal attempt as time expired, which gave his former team the Houston Texans the 12–10 win and a playoff spot.
+In the 2016 season, he converted eight of nine field goal attempts and nine of ten extra point attempts over his time with three teams.

 On January 26, 2017, Bullock signed a two-year contract extension with the Bengals.
 On September 14, 2017, in Week 2, Bullock converted three field goals and was responsible for all of the offensive scoring against the Texans in a 13–9 loss.
+In the 2017 season, he converted 18 of 20 field goal attempts and 31 of 33 extra point attempts.

 On September 18, 2018, Bullock signed a two-year contract extension with the Bengals through the 2020 season.
+In the 2018 season, Bullock converted 19 of 23 field goal attempts and 39 of 41 extra point attempts.

 On December 22, 2019, Bullock made a career-long field goal of 57 yards against the Miami Dolphins.
 The conversion was the longest field goal in Bengals franchise history.
+He finished the 2019 season converting 27 of 31 field goal attempts and 24 of 25 extra point attempts.

+In the 2020 season, Bullock converted 21 of 26 field goal attempts and 24 of 25 extra point attempts.